-A key project to update the Lead REACH Consortium’s registration dossiers and Chemical Safety Reports is underway, starting with the update of the Pb metal dossier successfully submitted in August 2018.
-The Consortium has carried out a review of the available environmental effects data and the PNECs for freshwater, saltwater, sediment, and soil secondary poisoning.
-Consequent changes to exposure scenarios will be made in the dossiers and in the Consortium’s SDS templates.
+A key project was recently carried out to update the Lead REACH Consortium’s registration dossiers and Chemical Safety Reports in 2018.
+The updates were focused on a critical review of the available environmental effects data and the PNECs for freshwater, saltwater, sediment, and soil secondary poisoning.

 Two additional identified uses were also reported in the dossier update for Pb metal; during 2019, the lifecycle descriptions for Pb and its compounds will continue to be reviewed.

 The 2018 dossier updates also included the results of the Consortium’s latest employee blood lead survey, which covers the period 2013-2016.
 A new survey is underway in 2019, covering the period 2017-2018.

 In October 2018, the Consortium signed a ‘Framework for Cooperation’ with the European Chemicals Agency (ECHA), signalling its commitment to the Metals and Inorganics Sectorial Approach (MISA).
 MISA is a voluntary initiative established by ECHA and Eurometaux aiming to further improve the completeness and quality of REACH dossiers and to advance technical and scientific issues related to metal compounds and inorganic substances.
 In the first instance, the Consortium has committed to reviewing its read-across rationale document for human health and environmental endpoints; further relevant actions will be defined under the MISA rolling action plan throughout 2019 and 2020.